Home Topics AutoML What is AutoML?

 AutoAI

-Strategies to Use AutoML
+Strategies to use AutoML

-Automated Machine Learning sounds like a panacea of technical solutionism that an organization can use to replace expensive data scientists, but in reality using it requires intelligent strategies for an organization.
+Automated Machine Learning sounds like a panacea of technical solutions that an organization can use to replace expensive data scientists, but in reality, using it requires intelligent strategies for an organization.
 Data scientists fill essential roles to design experiments, translate results into business outcomes, and maintain the full lifecycle of their machine learning models.
 So how can cross-functional teams make use of AutoML to optimize their use of time and shorten time to realizing value from their models?

 The optimal workflow for including AutoML APIs is one that uses it to parallelize workloads and shorten time spent on manually intensive tasks.
-Instead of spending days on hyperparameter tuning, a data scientist could instead automate this process on multiple types of models concurrently, and then subsequently test which was most performant.
+Instead of spending days on hyperparameter tuning, a data scientist could instead automate this process on multiple types of models concurrently, and then subsequently test which one was most performant.

 AutoML and IBM Research